Milan Metro Line 5

 Line 5 is an underground rapid transit line in Milan, Italy, part of the Milan Metro.
 The line, also known as M5 or the Lilac Line (Linea Lilla in Italian), is 12.8 km long and goes through the city from the north to the north-west.

 It opened in stages between 2013 and 2015.

-The line operates using AnsaldoBreda Driverless Metro vehicles.
+The line operates using Hitachi Rail Italy Driverless Metro vehicles.

 Route

 The line is fully underground, with a total length of 12.8 km and serving 19 stations.
 It runs from Bignami to the north of the city to San Siro Stadio to the south-west in less than 26 minutes.